BHM03/CapstoneProject/README.md

 Hey, welcome to my project!

+My project is a web app that takes in your transaction csv file, categorizes your spending, and forecasts your finances

 This is my current working version of my project that only has the ETL pipeline completed, so you'll only need to run the following command:
   (make sure you are in my etl directory first) python3 ingest.py artificial_transactions_100.csv